RLProteus/Resume/README.md

 ### **Vology** — *Cloud Systems Engineer*
 _Clearwater, FL — November 2016 – April 2020_

-- Designed and migrated customer IT infrastructure to public cloud.
+- Designed and migrated customer IT infrastructure to public cloud
-- Conducted cloud readiness assessments and migration planning.
+- Conducted cloud readiness assessments and migration planning

-**Key Projects & Accomplishments:**
-- On-prem to Azure IaaS migrations
-- Azure infrastructure buildouts
 - Palo Alto and FortiGate firewalls in Azure
 - Reference architectures for Azure offerings
 - Colocation upgrades to Simplivity HCI and Nimble Storage